 -Kion Coffee never contains mold.
 Ever.
 When searching for the freshest coffee possible, mold cannot be tolerated.
-We use an independent laboratory to test for 60 different types of mold – ensuring that our coffee is mold-free at every point of the production chain.

 -Kion Coffee is grown sustainably, then hand picked and hand selected.
 We only choose the BEST coffees from the BEST organic, sustainable farms in the world, where we have a direct relationship with the farmer.
 The farms that grow Kion Coffee use production practices that are good for the planet, good for the coffee crop, and good for the people who grow the coffee, both economically and ecologically.

 The addition of the MCT oil provides a readily available fuel source brain mitochondria, and may help you to excrete toxins from the brain, while the fat from the butter and the oil improves the ability of mind-stimulating terpenes and caffeine in coffee to enter your brain, along with potent coffee-based anti-inflammatories such as cafestrol and kawehol.
 And adding a touch of vanilla powder and Chocolate Powder makes it all the more heavenly.